appseconnect/docs/_posts/License-Management/2018-09-17-license-management.md

 * License key will be revocable and traceable, i.e. it can be removed or revoked when the subscription gets expired and renewed further.
 * Each License key is generated considering the Organization ID and MacID which enhances the security of your application preventing unauthorized access.
 * License Key is not dependable on Username and Password as the Auto-Sync services will remain active even if the password is changed.
 The License key once assigned, cannot be resigned again by changing the Username/Password.
-* The feature Rolling Window will provide the Implementers and Developers an access to client agent environment.
-Read to know more about [Rolling Window]().
+* The feature Rolling Window will provide Partners and Developers an access to client agent environment.
+Read to know more about [Rolling Window](/license%20management/license-generation/).
 * Multiple OP Agent instances can be set as primary after license key implementation.
 * License Key once generated will stay valid till the time user subscription is valid.
 * Multiple users of the organisation will now be able to login to same as well as different agent environments.
 * A user of an organization will not be able to login to the same environment, if that user is already been linked with any other organization.
 * Every agent associated with an organisation, will have separate license key for each agent instances in each environment.

 **Note: (a) Agent needs to be dissociated first from the portal, before reassigning the same license key.
         (b) APPSeCONNECT License Management is compatible even with older versions of the agent**

 ### Usability Aspect of License Management